Arellano-Jann/Travel-Notes/STAT 314/DA/DA 6.md

 > b.
 (2 points) Describe the distribution in context.
 Is there visual evidence the average annual fuel cost is different between the automatic and manual vehicles?
 Explain.

+The median is quite different, visually, by about 300 or so.
+As for the 1QR and 3QR, the 1QR is relatively close while the 3QR is also different by about 300 or so.
+This tells us that the average fuel cost is different between auto and manual trans.
+The manual transmission is typically cheaper while the auto is typically more expensive.

 > c.
 (2 points) Provide an organized table of the summary statistics.
 Include the sample means, standard deviations and sample sizes for each group.
 Round to nearest whole number.